Best Rechargeable Flashlights

 Due to the fact that the RL1019 is National Tactical Officers Association (NTOA) certified, it can be used in the military or law-enforcement fields.Read more

 In addition to the multiple intensity modes you can switch between, this also gives you the ability to adjust the beam from spot to flood with a 1/4-turn of the head.
+Due to the sleek nature of the handle, this is incredibly comfortable to hold for longer periods of time.

 Though this is NTOA certified, drop-resistant, and water-resistant per IPX4 standards, there have been reviewers who have felt the build quality could still be improved.